-For technical questions regarding the computers, please send an e-mail to BYOD@iaa.edu.jo.
+For questions regarding the school's BYOD programme, please e-mail BYOD@iaa.edu.jo.

 24.IAA Transport Code Of Behaviour

 The safety and comfort of all persons travelling in IAA school transport services is of the utmost importance.
 This code outlines to students, parents and guardians the minimum standards for behaviour on school transport.